Traced Monads and Hopf Monads: Traced CoCartesian Monoidal Categories

-A traced coCartesian monoidal category can equivalently be characterised as a coCartesian monoidal category $\mathbb{X}$ equipped with a iteration operator, which is a family of operators $\mathsf{Iter}^X_A: \mathbb{X}(X, A \oplus X) \to \mathbb{X}(X, A)$, such that the dual axioms of a Conway operator hold.
+A traced coCartesian monoidal category can equivalently be characterized as a coCartesian monoidal category $\mathbb{X}$ equipped with an iteration operator, which is a family of operators $\mathsf{Iter}^X_A: \mathbb{X}(X, A \oplus X) \to \mathbb{X}(X, A)$, such that the dual axioms of a Conway operator hold.
 Since iteration operators do not play a crucial role in this paper, we will not review the full definition here and invite curious readers to see \cite[Section 6.4]{selinger2010survey}.

 Now, it is first important to mention that unlike in the Cartesian case, not every monad on a coCartesian monoidal category is necessarily a (symmetric) bimonad.
 Furthermore, given a symmetric bimonad on a coCartesian monoidal category, while the Eilenberg-Moore category will be a symmetric monoidal category, it is not automatically the case that the Eilenberg-Moore category is again a coCartesian monoidal category.
 As such, for a traced monad on a traced coCartesian monoidal category, the Eilenberg-Moore category will be a traced symmetric monoidal category, but not necessarily a traced coCartesian monoidal category.
 So in particular, an arbitrary traced monad does not necessarily lift the iteration operator.
 Therefore, in general, traced monads on traced coCartesian monoidal categories cannot be described in terms of the induced iteration operator.